Entrepreneurial Engineer

 In other words, do it like lawyers drafting out contract agreements.
 If you’re familiar with tech, yes, this is like drafting up API endpoints and getting agreement by both publisher and consumer.

 This mindset shift is why Amazon teams can perform with a coherent sense of direction and yet enjoy autonomy within each of the small teams.
-Because Jeff Bezos expressly wanted to limit such casual communication
+Because Jeff Bezos expressly wanted to limit such casual communication3 for coordination.

 For low-volume, query-based coordination, they tend to be in the form of your colleagues or customers asking you repeatedly certain questions for them to do their job.